 Hey Hippie Chick.
 Why not celebrate peace, love, and freedom this Halloween by going as Net Neutrality, man.
 But the Open Internet is really just a set of rules to abide by!
 Rules… not groovy… Against the Man… Tolerably groovy.
 Dress in your loudest flower child outfit, and if anyone tells you to tone it down, shout “HEY, NO CONTENT ACCESS THROTTLING.”

 October is Cyber Security Awareness Month in the US (Woohoo!
 Who’s excited about that?
 We are!).
-Why not go as one of the 25 most common passwords of 2015?
+Why not go as one of the most common user passwords?
 Some of our favorites: baseball, dragon, mustang, password, and the reigning champion, 123456.
-Write it big and bold on a sandwich board or do yourself up in LED rope for maximum visibility.
+Write it big and bold on a sandwich board or do yourself up in an LED rope for maximum visibility.
 If you catch someone blushing, maybe they’ll change their password.
 You’ll have done them a huge Halloween favor!

 #5 – ConCATenate

 We all know that dressing as a cat for Halloween is a timeless classic.
 Something that maybe NOT everyone knows is that cat is also a useful linux command that prints the contents of a file to the console.
+So, get your favorite cat costume or mask (if you’re going for privacy), and carry around a file with some papers.
 Hey, no one said you couldn’t be cute AND open source.

 #6 – 404 Error

-Perhaps you’ll want to go for something a bit spookier for 2015.
+Perhaps you’ll want to go for something a bit spookier.
 Enter the grim reaper – a dark, hooded figure that’s sure to cast a dark shadow over anyone who dares come close.
 This is sounding more and more like the 404 Error, everyone’s least favorite status code.
 Throw a 404 on your cloak and you’re sure to insight fear and loathing wherever you go.

-#7 – Programming Language of your choice: Ruby on Rails or Python
+#8 – Programming Language of Your Choice: Ruby on Rails or Python

 Return hack from our previous Halloween costume list!
-Here’s a step-by-step breakdown of a Ada Lovelace costume.
-If you didn’t know who Ada Lovelace is, she is credited with being the “the world’s first computer programmer” – in fact, she was 100 years before her time!
+Here’s a step-by-step breakdown of an Ada Lovelace costume.
+If you didn’t know who Ada Lovelace is, she is credited with being “the world’s first computer programmer” – in fact, she was 100 years before her time!
+This is the perfect costume for the woman who wants to be really geeky and really fancy at the same time.

 Spiders are a Halloween icon, but their internet namesake also known as web crawlers get little limelight.
 Instead of decorating those deliciously spooky Halloween cupcakes with spider web icing, draw this diagram of a web crawler.